1980 United States Senate elections

 The 1980 United States Senate elections were held on November 4, coinciding with Ronald Reagan's victory in the presidential election.
 The 34 Senate seats of Class 3 were contested in regular elections.
 Reagan's large margin of victory over incumbent Jimmy Carter gave a huge boost to Republican Senate candidates, allowing them to flip 12 Democratic seats and win control of the chamber for the first time since the end of the 83rd Congress in January 1955.
 This was the first time since 1966 that any party successfully defended all their own seats.

 This is one of only five occasions where ten or more Senate seats changed hands in an election, with the others being in 1920, 1932, 1946, and 1958.
 This is the earliest Senate election with a senator that is still serving, that being Chuck Grassley of Iowa.

-This was the largest Senate swing since 1958, and was the largest Republican gain since 1946, when the Republicans also picked up 12 seats.
-This was also the last time the Senate changed hands in a presidential election year until 2020 when Democrats won control, the last time the Republicans gained control of the Senate in a presidential election year until 2024, and the last time Maryland elected a Republican to the Senate.
+This was the largest Senate swing since 1958 and the largest Republican gain since 1946, when the Republicans also picked up 12 seats.
+This was also the last time the Senate changed hands in a presidential election year until 2020 when Democrats won control, the last time the Republicans gained control of the Senate in a presidential election year until 2024, the last time Maryland elected a Republican to the Senate, and the last time where the Republicans made net gains in three or more election cycles in a row, having last experienced net losses in the Senate in 1974 (which also involved the Class 3 Senate seats).